element-hq/hydrogen-web/doc/impl-thoughts/RECONNECTING.md

  - DONE: remove #ifdef
  - DONE: move EventEmitter to utils
  - DONE: move all lower-cased files
- - change main.js to pass in a creation function of a SessionContainer instead of everything it is replacing
+ - DONE: change main.js to pass in a creation function of a SessionContainer instead of everything it is replacing
+ - DONE: adjust BrawlViewModel, SessionPickViewModel and LoginViewModel to use a SessionContainer
  - show load progress in LoginView/SessionPickView and do away with loading screen
- - adjust BrawlViewModel, SessionPickViewModel and LoginViewModel to use a SessionContainer
  - DONE: rename SessionsStore to SessionInfoStorage
  - make sure we've renamed all \*State enums and fields to \*Status
  - add pendingMessageCount prop to SendQueue and Room, aggregate this in Session